tzhang-nmdp/CYTO-SV-ML/dataset_and_model/README.md

 ${OUTPUT_DIR}/test/cyto_sv_ml/
 ${OUTPUT_DIR}/pre_trained/

-1.3 Unzip the files in training_test_data folder and copy them into your local directory like:
+1.3 Unzip the files in "training_test_data" folder and copy them into your local directory like:
 ${OUTPUT_DIR}/test/test.sv.all.combine_all_trs
 ${OUTPUT_DIR}/test/test.sv.all.combine_all_nontrs
 ${OUTPUT_DIR}/test/test.sv.all.combine_all_trs_all
 ${OUTPUT_DIR}/test/test.sv.all.combine_all_nontrs_all

-1.4 Unzip the files in pre_trained folder and copy the files into your local directory like:
+1.4 Unzip the files in "pre_trained" folder and copy the files into your local directory like:
 ${OUTPUT_DIR}/pre_trained/pre_trained_trs_model_folder
 ${OUTPUT_DIR}/pre_trained/pre_trained_nontrs_model_folder
 ${OUTPUT_DIR}/pre_trained/trs_transform_fit.pickle